EducationalWave

 Additionally, convenience sampling can reduce costs associated with recruitment and data collection, as it often relies on readily available participants.
 This approach can also promote the exploration of new areas of study without the extensive planning and logistical challenges typical of more rigorous sampling methods.

-Related Pros and Cons of Rolfing
+Related Pros and Cons of Working Front Desk at a Hotel

 Moreover, convenience sampling can yield a diverse array of data due to the varied backgrounds of participants in accessible locations, thereby enriching the qualitative observations gained from the study.